mozilla/data-docs/src/concepts/pipeline/glean_data.md

-# Accessing Glean data
+# Glean Data

-This document describes how to access Glean data from an SQL query, such as in [Redash](https://sql.telemetry.mozilla.org).
+The following describes in detail how we structure Glean data in BigQuery.
+For information on the actual software which does this, see the [Generated Schemas](schemas.md) reference.

-## Selecting the correct table
+## Tables

 Each ping type is recorded in its own table, and these tables are named using `{application_id}.{ping_type}`.
 For example, for Fenix, the application id is `org.mozilla.fenix`, so its `metrics` pings are available in the table `org_mozilla_fenix.metrics`.

-## Selecting columns
+## Columns

 Fields are nested inside BigQuery STRUCTs to organize them into groups, and we can use dot notation to specify individual subfields in a query.
 For example, columns containing Glean's built-in client information are in the `client_info` struct, so accessing its columns involves using a `client_info.` prefix.